tobiasthyssen/dotfiles/README.md

 To do:
-- Replace Rectangle with Hammerspoon script
+- Replace Rectangle with Hammerspoon
+- Replace Logi Options with Hammerspoon